MarcHerilala/e-car/README.md

 # E-CAR
 This is an application designed for car sell management .
 ### 1-Landing page
-There is a landing page where a lambda user can :
+This allow any user to  :
 * find car list
 * filter cars by brand,color,motor type
 * see car details and take an appointment if interested